GravityKit/GravityView/readme.txt

 = develop =

+* Fixed: Custom permalinks were not used on embedded Views.
+* Fixed: When multiple Views were embedded on the same page, it would show the other Views when displaying a single entry.

 = 2.32 on November 21, 2024 =

 This release adds a new form notification option for updated entries, resolves file upload issues on the Edit Entry screen, and includes developer-focused enhancements.